A complete visitor’s guide to Palomino Beach, or “Playa Palomino”, a long stretch of palm-tree-lined sand at the base of the Sierra Nevada mountains.

 Where to Stay Near Palomino Beach

-Still planning your trip and looking for the best places to stay on Palomino?
+Still planning your trip and looking for the best places to stay in Palomino?
 Below are my top three picks, which are some of the highest-rated as well.
+We stayed at the Tiki Hut Hostel personally I'd recommend it for the vibe!

 - Palomino Sunrise - Stay in a beautiful eco-hut right near the edge of the beach and adjacent to the Palomino River.
 This is another of Colombia's best-rated accommodations!